hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 ## Placement

 Toasts appear in the bottom right corner of the viewport with a margin of 32px from the bottom and 24px from the right side of the viewport.
-If a warning or error is contextual to a specific UI feature, such as a form, directly associate an Alert to that feature instead of a Toast.
+If a warning or error is contextual to a specific UI feature, such as a form, directly associate an Alert to that feature instead of using a Toast.

 ![](/assets/components/toast/toast-placement.png =600x*)